AdobeDocs/commerce-admin.en/help/catalog/search.md

 ![Advanced Search](./assets/storefront-search-advanced.png)<!-- zoom -->

 Each field in the form corresponds to an attribute from your product catalog.
 To add a field, set the frontend properties of the attribute to `Include in Advanced Search`.
-As a best practice, include only the fields that customers are most likely to use to find a product, because having too many will slow down the search.
+As a best practice, include only the fields that customers are most likely to use to find a product, because having too many slows down the search.

 1. In the footer of the store, the customer clicks **[!UICONTROL Advanced Search]**.